 As a newly diagnosed cancer patient in 1999, living in a small town in New Mexico, I felt like I was alone with my disease.
 I knew lung cancer was common, but there was no obvious way to find information or connect with other patients.
 The internet was in its infancy.
 Search engines were limited, but I did find one message-board site for patients of various types of cancer through the Association of Cancer Online Resources (ACOR.org).
 I clung to this resource like a lifeline, which at the time was my only way to connect with others like me.

 My Cancer Community

 My medical community supports me with their professional expertise and cheerful outlook.
-And my fellow cancer patients help by offering encouragement and sharing information based on their experiences with cancer and its treatments.
+And others with cancer help by offering encouragement and sharing information based on their experiences with cancer and its treatments.
 Early on in my journey, a friend told me to have one good day at a time and that pretty soon they would add up to good weeks, months, and years.
 He was right.
-That was twenty years ago.
+That was 20 years ago.